 There are a number of options for visiting Capri from the Amalfi Coast.
 The easiest way is by hopping on a scheduled ferry from Positano, keeping in mind that these routes only run in the summer season, beginning around Easter.

 Updated Ferry Schedules:

-Another option for visiting the island is joining a group tour from Positano to Capri that generally includes a sail around the island and a stop on land to explore on your own.
+Another option for visiting the island is joining a tour from Positano to Capri that generally includes a sail around the island and a stop on land to explore on your own.

 The third option for your day trip from Positano or another town on the Amalfi Coast to Capri is booking a private boat tour with skipper.
 This option gives you the most flexibility and freedom to set your own pace and itinerary, deciding when and where to stop to swim or dock on land.
 A private boat tour is guaranteed to be a highlight of your holiday on the Amalfi Coast and lets you fully appreciate the beauty of Capri's magnificent coastline.